 The chess mentors offered chess lessons and life advice.
 Some students knew how to play or wanted to learn, and accepted the challenge.
 That’s when comments like “be patient” or “think before you move” or “focus” would often escape the chess mentors mouths.
 These chess games helped to build a relationship with students that allowed them to put their guards down and open up to the chess mentors about their lives.

-From there, Darryl got the organization a tax-exempt 501(c)3 designation from the IRS and started a Saturday program at the Boys and Girls Club on Avon Ave in Newark for 25 children.
-With the help of a generous funder, he provided lunch each Saturday and took the students on field trips to Washington DC.
+From there, the organization received its tax-exempt 501(c)3 designation from the IRS and started a Saturday program at the Boys and Girls Club on Avon Ave in Newark for 25 children.
+With the help of a generous funder, they provided lunch each Saturday and took the students on field trips to Washington DC.

-Next, he formed a partnership with Newark Public Schools and launched the chess club at the Marion Bolden Student Center, and formed a partnership with the City of Newark and launched the chess club at the Sharpe James/Kenneth Gibson Recreation Center.
-Next, Eagle Academy Newark asked him to come in develop a chess program.
-He went over to Eagle once a week for two hours, building their after school chess program.
-He took Eagle students to play chess matches against other Newark schools that had established teams, and Eagle held its own.
+Next, we formed a partnership with Newark Public Schools and launched the chess club at the Marion Bolden Student Center, and formed a partnership with the City of Newark and launched the chess club at the Sharpe James/Kenneth Gibson Recreation Center.
+Next, Eagle Academy Newark asked them to develop a chess program.
+They went over to Eagle once a week for two hours, building their after school chess program.
+They took Eagle students to play chess matches against other Newark schools that had established teams, and Eagle held its own.
 That was 2013.

-Fast forward to 2017 and the Newark Chess Club currently operate in 16 elementary schools in the city of Newark and hold several large chess tournaments each year.
-The Newark Chess Club also provide thousands of dollars in scholarships to tournament winners and participants.
+Fast forward to 2018 and the Newark Chess Club currently operates in 25 elementary schools in the city of Newark and hold several large chess tournaments each year.
+The Newark Chess Club also provides thousands of dollars in scholarships to tournament winners and participants.

 The goal of our program is to use chess to teach life skills and to help children make better decisions.